AlexeyPechnikov/ParaView-Blender-AR/export/README.md

 ## Export colored isosurfaces

-Use export as PLY feature with color checkbox selected.
+Use export as PLY feature with "Enable Coloring" checkbox selected.
 The output file is not valid due to NaN coordinates and other issues in it.
 Use [MeshLab](https://www.meshlab.net/) software to import the ParaView output PLY and export the correct one.

 ![](ParaView_export_ply2.png)